Requirements and Functionality#

 8. Unsigned 64-bit (uint64_t)

-1. They are all floating point precisions.
+1. All are floating point precisions.

-2. They are all integral precisisions and:
+2. All are integral precisions and:

-2. input signedness implies accumulator signedness.
+2. Input signedness implies accumulator signedness.

 Supported Input Types#